agrc/forklift/README.md

 1. `forklift lift`
 1. `forklift ship`

-`run_forklift.bat` is an example of a batch file that could be used to run forklift via the Windows Scheduler.
+`run_forklift_ship_lift.bat` is an example of a batch file that could be used to run forklift via the Windows Scheduler.

 ### Upgrading Forklift